del-Pacifico/Mass-Image-Downloader/docs/user-manual/README.md

 If no valid images are found, no downloads will occur.

 This behavior is normal and indicates that the open tabs did not meet the required criteria.

+---

+## 🌄 6.
+Extract Images from Galleries (With Direct Links)

+This feature is optimized for galleries where **thumbnails link directly to image files** (for example, clicking a thumbnail opens the image itself).

+It provides a fast and reliable way to download images without opening unnecessary pages.

+---

+### 🔗 6.1 What This Mode Is For

+Use this mode when:

+- Thumbnails are wrapped in links pointing directly to image files
+- Clicking a thumbnail opens the image (not an intermediate page)
+- The gallery structure is simple and consistent

+In these cases, the extension can follow the links and download images efficiently.

+---

+### 🧪 6.2 Typical Gallery Example

+A typical supported gallery looks like this:

+- A grid of thumbnails
+- Each thumbnail is clickable
+- The link behind each thumbnail points directly to an image file (JPG, PNG, WEBP, etc.)

+This structure is common in image boards, media libraries, and product galleries.

+---

+### 🪜 6.3 Step-by-Step Usage

+To extract images from a gallery with direct links:

+1. Open the web page that contains the gallery.
+2. Ensure the thumbnails link directly to image files.
+3. Open the **Mass Image Downloader** popup.
+4. Select **Extract Images from Galleries (With Direct Links)**.
+5. Wait while the extension processes the gallery.

+The process runs automatically and does not require further input.

+---

+### 🧠 6.4 How Images Are Selected

+During extraction, the extension:

+- Follows the links associated with gallery thumbnails
+- Filters images based on size and format rules
+- Skips images that do not meet the criteria

+Only valid images are selected and downloaded.

+---

+### 📥 6.5 Expected Results

+After completion:

+- Images are downloaded to your default download folder
+- Files are named automatically to avoid duplicates
+- No additional pages remain open

+If the gallery does not contain valid direct image links, no images will be downloaded.